 Figure 5/X.84 shows FR-MPLS packet format for the one-to-one mapping mode.
 The FR-MPLS packet consists of a FR-MPLS header followed by the payload field and a padding field if required.

 The payload may contain user or network data.
 In the case of user's data, the payload field contains the frame relay information field.
 An MPLS LSP label stack as defined in RFC 3032 precedes the FR-MPLS packet.
-The MPLS label stack and FR-MPLS packet are encapsulated in a link layer frame.
+The MPLS label stack and FR-MPLS packets are encapsulated in a link layer frame.
+The specification of the link layer protocol is outside of the scope of this Recommendation.
+It can be any link layer used between a PE and the MPLS network.